hissssst/pathex/README.md

 ### Fast

-Paths are really a set of pattern-matching cases.
+Paths are just a set of pattern-matching cases.
 This is done to extract maximum efficency from BEAM's pattern-matching compiler.
-Pathex is proven to be the fastest solution to access data in Elixir, you can check out the benchmarks here: https://github.com/hissssst/pathex_bench

 ```elixir
 # Code for viewing variables for path